 Contact GSNPCOP via email at gsnpcop@acpa.nche.edu to learn more about ACPA’s Graduate Students & New Professionals Community of Practice.

-- Become an Ambassador
+- Become a Convention Ambassador

 - Attend our open business meeting and awards session at the annual ACPA convention